CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 **(iii)** The paper doesn't explain why exponential function is used in ELD.
 We inferred that it is likely because the exponential decay ensures non-negativity and smooth, continuous transition of influence on attention scores as $D_L$ changes.

+**(iv)** The authors of the paper build their repository upon the existing S4 repository.
+The S4 repository has 2 configuration files for LRA tasks, one is older, and the other is more recent.
+There are slight differences between them.
+The most important differences are seed and learning rate schedule.
+The value of the seed changes for different LRA tasks.
+The old version uses a plateau-based scheduler, ReduceLROnPlateau, and the newer version employs a cosine schedule with warm up.
+We preferred to use the plateau-based scheduler since it is adaptive, resource-efficient and driven by training performance, which makes it suitable for our situation.
+Authors state in the paper that they obtained their results by averaging over three different seed values; however, we do not have enough computational power to conduct our experiments in that way.
+Hence, we used seed=1112 in all of our experiments

-**(iv)** By observing the figure below, we inferred that as the $\alpha_c$ value increases, the weights corresponding to distant neighbours approaches to 0.
+**(v)** By observing the figure below, we inferred that as the $\alpha_c$ value increases, the weights corresponding to distant neighbours approaches to 0.
 This puts more emphasis on close neighbours.

 <img width="861" alt="image" src="https://github.com/user-attachments/assets/e929a3b0-608b-4fb7-a050-fb70edd0782a">